Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Findings

-P2 raises the importance of memory-based strategies while on buses, using mental maps of topography and street layouts in high-traffic areas such as Waverley Station and Princes Street.
-They describe a process of trial and error with heightened alertness.
-All participants emphasise auditory information and the importance of sensory interdependence, with as P1 and P3 stating ``[...] you're constantly listening ...
-You're using your ears more'' and that ``[...] it would depend how [the] information comes'', respectively.
+Beyond physical and digital barriers, participants discuss \textit{Cognitive and Sensory Demands}, including inaccessible information presentation increasing sensory interdependence \citep{Schinazi2015}. \textit{Memory-Based Reliance} and \textit{Psychological Impact} are key sub-themes; P1 expresses frustration with tracking apps as `top-heavy', saying they ``[...] fail with [the] uniformity [of] how information is presented.''
+P2 highlights memory-based strategies on buses, using mental maps of topography and street layouts in high-traffic areas, describing trial and error with heightened alertness.
+All emphasise auditory information and sensory interdependence, with P1 and P3 stating ``[...] you're constantly listening ...
+You're using your ears more'' and ``[...] it would depend how [the] information comes'', respectively.

-For the theme \textit{Perceptions of Trust, Privacy, and Responsibility in AI}, participants continue to place trust in traditional navigation aids such as long canes and guide dogs.
-Discussions introduce ethical considerations, leading to the emergence of the sub-themes \textit{Attitudes Towards Data Privacy}, and \textit{Reduced Human-Interaction}, and although participants do not exhibit significant concerns, there is an acknowledgement that others may be wary.
-P2 states that although they personally have ``nothing to hide'', they recognise that some individuals remain ``very sceptical about it''.
-Additionally, some express concerns about job displacement and opportunities to interact with sighted guides.
-Participants also place expectations for data handling and security onto corporations, with P3 insisting that ``[...] companies have a responsibility to deal with it [the data] responsibly.
+Regarding \textit{Perceptions of Trust, Privacy, and Responsibility in AI}, participants employ traditional navigation aids such as canes and guide dogs.
+Sub-themes of ethical considerations are \textit{Attitudes Towards Data Privacy}, and \textit{Reduced Human-Interaction}.
+P2 states that while they have ``nothing to hide'', they recognise that some are ``very sceptical about it''.
+Participants express concerns about job displacement and interactions with sighted guides, and place data security expectations onto corporations, with P3 insisting ``[...] companies have a responsibility to deal with it [the data] responsibly.
 It's not my responsibility.''

-Lastly, discussions move to practical applications in navigation to create the theme of \textit{Perceptions of AI-Assisted Navigation}, and participants demonstrate varying attitudes, with some viewing AI as a tool to support independence, enabling them to push beyond the limits of their senses.
-P1 describes a hypothetical tool that provides real-time adaptive feedback to guide them through transport disruptions and suggest alternatives, stating ``[...] the AI knows that 200 yards from where it's broken down there's a bus that goes to my house.
+Lastly, discussions cover practical applications under the theme of \textit{Perceptions of AI-Assisted Navigation}; participants demonstrate varying attitudes, with some viewing AI as a tool to push beyond the limits of their senses.
+P1 describes a hypothetical tool that provides real-time adaptive feedback to guide them through disruptions and suggest alternatives, stating ``[...] the AI knows that 200 yards from where it's broken down there's a bus that goes to my house.
 It's doing the thinking for me'', adding that ``[technology] revolutionises your ability to do things that you couldn't have done before.''